snehuvarbhe/Ola_data_analysis/README.md

 - Vehicle and cancellation insights that help Ola address common service gaps.

 ## How to Use
-Clone the Repository:
+- Clone the Repository:

-bash
-Copy code
 git clone https://github.com/yourusername/ola-ride-booking-analysis.git
-SQL Analysis:
+- SQL Analysis:

-Run the SQL queries provided in the /sql_queries folder on the dataset to generate various insights.
+-- Run the SQL queries provided in the /sql_queries folder on the dataset to generate various insights.
-Power BI Dashboard:
+- Power BI Dashboard:

-Open the Power BI file to view the visualizations for booking trends, customer behavior, and more.
+-- Open the Power BI file to view the visualizations for booking trends, customer behavior, and more.
-Data Source
-Link to the Dataset

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.